Edouard102/eRock-Paper-Scissors/README.md

 ##### Images :

-The images used on the website are taken from a free source on the google.
+The images used on the website are taken from an open source site.

 ### Aknowledgements :